syncwerk/syncwerk-server-installer/README.md

-# Auto install Seafile Server CE* and PRO**
+# Auto install Seafile Server

 These installers offer a quick and easy way to set up a production ready Seafile Server using MariaDB, Memcached and NGINX as a reverse proxy in under 5 minutes.

-## What's it for?

-Install the [Seafile Server](https://seafile.com/en/home/) in a standard and more secure manner then our current out of the box setup scripts offer.

-## Supported OS

-Just select the corresponding installer for your OS.
-All scripts are meant to run with the bare minimum OS setup.
-We strongly suggest not installing Seafile server besides desktop environment or hosting panels like Plesk, ISPConfig, etc. Professional installations which don't follow our setup suggestions, don't qualify for official support.
-Keep this in mind.

-### Minimal installations only!

-1. Ubuntu 18.04/20.04
+Ubuntu 18.04/20.04 are supported now.

 ## Caution

-Never run these scripts on a production server.
-They are more or less a one trick pony and could seriously damage production systems.
-Run it only once and delete it afterwards.
-If something goes wrong, restart with a fresh machine.
+Do not run these scripts on a production server that you have already a Seafile running.

-As a precaution I have added a few simple checks to abort installation if any of these fails:
+As a precaution, a few simple checks to abort installation if any of these fails:

 1. Check if you're running this script as root.
 If not, abort.
 2. Check if the user "seafile" exists.
 If yes, abort.